sunyatin/ASCEND/README.md

 To run an ASCEND analysis:

-`python3 ASCEND_v6.py -p NameOfTheParameterFile.par`
+`python3 ASCEND.py -p [NameOfTheParameterFile].par`

-Note that by default, ASCEND assumes that the genetic positions are in centiMorgans and that the samples are diploid.
+Note that by default, ASCEND assumes that the genetic positions are in Morgans and that the samples are diploid.

 For reliable estimation, use a minimum of 5 diploids in the target and outgroup populations.